-The first and most crucial step in the buying process is figuring out what type of “tenants” you want to be.
+The first and most crucial step in buying a property with multiple owners is figuring out what type of “tenants” you want to be.
 You will need to decide whether you will be Tenants in Common or Joint Tenants With Right of Survivorship.
 In both cases, you still own the home, but there are different implications.

 Tenants in Common